-- 2. Plutonium pits are critical components of every nuclear weapon in the U.S. They are the explosive core or "primary" that initiates thermonuclear fusion upon detonation.
-Since the 1990s, Defendants have produced less than twenty pits annually, and only at the Los Alamos Nuclear Laboratory ("LANL") in New Mexico.
-However, Defendants have published their plan to begin producing at least 80 pits per year by the year 2030, not only at the LANL, but also at the Savannah River Site ("SRS") in South Carolina.
-The Defendants intend to allow for production of pits at SRS through "repurposing" the defunct Mixed-Oxide Facility ("MOX Facility") on-site, a facility that was not designed for producing plutonium pits.
-The construction of the MOX Facility was never completed and the project suffered from well-documented construction fraud, costs overruns and delays.
+- 2. Plutonium pits are critical components of every nuclear weapon in the United States and serve as the explosive core or "primary" that initiates thermonuclear fusion upon detonation.
+Since the 1990s, Defendants have produced less than twenty pits annually, and only at LANL in New Mexico.
+However, Defendants seek to implement Congress's recent mandate to produce at least 80 pits per year by the year 2030 by not only expanding production at the LANL, but also initiating brand new pit production at the SRS in South Carolina, a dual-site plan selected by Defendants that has never been evaluated in a PEIS.
+The Defendants intend to produce pits at SRS through "repurposing" the defunct Mixed Oxide Fuel Fabrication Facility ("MOX") on-site, a facility that was not designed-and has never been used-for producing plutonium pits.
+The construction of the MOX Facility was never completed and the project suffered from well-documented construction fraud, costs overruns, and delays.
 Defendants' actions have unlawfully avoided the statutorily mandated consideration of programmatic alternatives, such as the disqualification of SRS from consideration as a pit-production site based on the failure of the MOX facility, as well as other programmatic alternatives such as the re-use of existing pits or the production of pits at other locations or combinations of locations. - 3.
-Recent information from the Administration reveals that the NNSA plan to produce a minimum of 80 pits at two sites by 2030 is clearly impossible to accomplish as proposed.
+Recent information from the Administration reveals that the Defendants' plan to produce a minimum of 80 pits at two sites by 2030 is clearly impossible to accomplish as proposed.
 The plan is already significantly behind schedule and the Defendants have publicly acknowledged that the project will drastically exceed the initial cost estimates, both for construction and long-term operation.
-Defendants have failed to take the necessary "hard look" at the programmatic decision to increase and split pit production across two facilities as a sweeping change in U.S. nuclear policy.
-Defendants conducted NEPA reviews for only specific components of this plan, most of which are now outdated, incomplete or inaccurate, and none of which considered any programmatic alternatives other than producing pits at LANL and SRS.
-The prevalence of significantly new circumstances and information available since the last programmatic review in 2008 require NNSA to prepare a new or supplemental PEIS.
+Defendants have failed to take the necessary "hard look" at the programmatic decision to divide pit production across two facilities, which represents a sweeping change in U.S. nuclear policy.
+Defendants conducted NEPA reviews for only specific components of this plan, most of which are now outdated, incomplete, or inaccurate, and none of which considered any programmatic alternatives other than producing pits at LANL and SRS.
+The prevalence of significantly new circumstances and information available since the last programmatic review in 2008 require Defendants to prepare a new or supplemental PEIS, and the piecemeal evaluation of individual components of the program fails to satisfy NEPA's requirements.